Mobile virtual network operator: Japan

+Vietnam

+As of March 2025, Vietnam had six MVNO providers using the networks of the two mobile network operators VinaPhone and MobiFone.
+The six MVNOs are: iTel (Indochina Telecom), Wintel (Mobicast/Masan Group), myLocal (ASIM Telecom), VNSKY (VNPAY), FPT SIM (FPT Retail), and SkyX (Leeon Group).

+Europe

 United Kingdom

 The UK had 77 active MVNOs as of December 2018.
-The MVNOs combined market share was 15.9% of the total UK mobile market, representing 15.3 million connections; that is, 23 out of every 100 subscribers having their mobile phone service with an MVNO.
+The MVNOs combined market share was 15.9% of the total UK mobile market, representing 15.3 million connections.